Meier-Stefan/piazza-api/README.md

 There are 3 Models:
 ![UML diagram about models](pictures/ModelsUML.svg) The above diagram follows the style of [the Mozilla tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#designing_the_locallibrary_models) that also uses mongoose.
+This means that the multiplicities are represented by the numbers on the diagram.
+The maximum and minimum of each model that may be present in the relationship are at the corresponding end of the connection line.
+An asterisk (\*) means that there is theoretically no maximum.
+Practically, as mentioned above, my implementation can reach the 16MB document limit of MongoDB.

 `Users` can create zero or many `Posts`, `Comments`, `Likes`, and `Dislikes`.
 Each `Post` and each `Comment` have one `User` as author. `Likes` and `Dislikes` are arrays that can have zero or many `Users` listed.
 Each `Post` must have at least one `Topic`, but a `Topic` has zero or many `Posts`.

 #### Post